‘The Handmaid’s Tale’: Elisabeth Moss Gives Her Take On The Shocking Season 2 Finale

 “Hannah is the first one.
 It’s as simple as that.
 She cannot leave her daughter there,” she says.
 “She doesn’t know if she can get back in if she leaves,” Moss adds.

-Offred was granted her escape from the Waterford’s Martha, Rita, and that is how she learns of the resistance that has slowly been building within Gilead.
+Offred was granted her escape from Rita, the Waterford’s Martha, and that is how she learns of the resistance that has slowly been building within Gilead.
 The Marthas aren’t the only ones involved as Emily was granted her chance of freedom by her own commander and the wives of Gilead, led by Serena, played by Emmy nominated actress Yvonne Strahovski, just took a stand against their husbands who are all on the Gilead council.

 Congratulations to @Y_Strahovski on her #Emmys nomination for Outstanding Supporting Actress in a Drama Series for her complex portrayal of Serena Joy in The #HandmaidsTale. pic.twitter.com/fU0QVV3GFt